FOR IMMEDIATE RELEASE

 Taiwan Votes to Legalize Same-Sex Marriage

 On Wednesday, 24 May 2017, the Judicial Yuan, Taiwan’s highest court, ruled that restricting marriage to only a man and a women was unconstitutional, voting in favor of marriage equality.
-Taiwan has made history as the first Asian country to vote in favor of same-sex marriage.
+Taiwan has made history as the first in the region to vote in favor of same-sex marriage.
 The 14 grand justices demanded that current laws be amended within 2 years to allow for same-sex marriage, in the event laws have not changed in that timeframe, couples would be able to register their marriage anyway.

 Jessica Stern, Executive Director of OutRight